National Theatre in Belgrade: Opera

 In the ten years 1924 to 1933 Stevan Hristić was the director of the Belgrade Opera.
 This period marked an expansion of the repertoire and the first tour abroad.
 Conductors such as Lovro Matačić, Ivan Brezovšek, directors Branko Gavella and Josip Kulundžić were notable in the period between the two wars.
 Russian singers prevailed in the ensemble, but there were also Serbian singers such as Zdenka Zikova, Melanija Bugarinović and Nikola Cvejić; as well as Bosnian singers such as Bahrija Nuri Hadžić.

 After the Second World War, conductor Oskar Danon quickly renewed the activities of the Opera as its general manager.
 Special attention was dedicated to the domestic opera composers.

 The golden period of the Belgrade Opera saw significant development and international affirmation of the Serbian operatic art.
 Starting in 1954 with a very successful performance of Boris Godunov by Modest Mussorgsky in Switzerland as a part of a concert cycle "Clubhouse", and gramophone recordings of seven major Russian operas for Decca.
 The Decca series was supported by Gerald Severn, an émigré White Russian.
 The venue found in the then Yugoslav capital for the first batch of recordings was the cinema in the Dom Kulture ("House of culture") complex, but which could only be used after the last film of the day (around 11 p.m.) so sessions took place at night.
 Prince Igor and Khovanschina were recorded in February 1955, with Eugene Onegin, Life for the Tsar, Snow Maiden and Queen of Spades in September and October that year, all among the early Decca stereo records.
 The company's recording of Boris Godunov took place in Zagreb between the other sets of sessions.

 The culmination of this "golden period" was an outstanding production of Mazeppa by Peter Ilyich Tchaikovsky on the stage of the Theater des Westens in West Berlin.
 The most eminent foreign critics pointed out the wholeness of the performance, good teamwork and the beauty of the performing, outstanding soloist creations, acoustic superiority, the homogeneity of the choir and the professional playing of the orchestra of the National Theatre from Belgrade.

+Since the 1990s, international guest conductors and singers associated with the Opera of the National Theatre in Belgrade have included Stefan Schreiber, Gianna Fratta, Christian Sandu, Dian Chobanov, Nayden Todorov, Stefano Romani, Sergio Alapont, Clarry Bartha, Hans-Dieter Bader, Leandra Overmann, Ionuț Pascu, Sonja Šarić and Jelena Končar, among others.

 The opera has attracted talented musicians, including Sándor Szabó and others.